A Monastery for Your Pocket

-This completely free meditation app offered by The Centre for Applied Ethics is currently used by more than 160,000 people and offers an opportunity to experience a range of teachings from renowned Zen Master Thich Nhat Hanh and his Plum Village monastic community directly from an Apple or Android smartphone.
+This completely free meditation app offered by The Centre for Applied Ethics has been downloaded by more than 500,000 people and offers an opportunity to experience a range of teachings from renowned Zen Master Thich Nhat Hanh and his Plum Village monastic community directly from an Apple or Android smartphone.

 As a visionary and forward-thinking Buddhist teacher, Thich Nhat Hanh had envisaged an “Online Monastery”, where people could get the feel of practicing mindfulness in a Plum Village practice center anywhere via their computer.

 We are trying to realise part of this vision through the Plum Village App.
 Unlike the hugely popular meditation apps out there, it allows people to experience mindfulness in a Buddhist tradition.